-Do you have hungry tenants, employees, or manage a venue in need of food trucks?
+Do you have hungry tenants, employees, or manage a property in need of food trucks?
 We can manage it for you...

 We can book and schedule food truck(s) up to seven-days a week, at varying times of the day, depending on your needs and the availability of trucks in your area.